ruiqimao/skelebot/README.md

 To get started with writing plugins, look at the example code in `src/bot/plugins/template`.

+## Running
+To run the bot, after doing all setup, configuration, and installation necessary, run `node entry.js` to start the bot.

 ## Questions?
 The code is provided AS IS.
 Any questions regarding Skelebot and how to use it can be directed to ruiqim@gmail.com, although response is not guaranteed.